Judge denies motion to extend Florida’s voter registration

 Secretary of State Laurel Lee reopened the registration for seven hours on Tuesday, after consulting with Gov. Ron DeSantis.

-Walker took umbrage at a state lawyer’s argument that other venues were available to register to vote, including in-person at an elections office or by mail.
+Walker took umbrage at a state lawyer’s argument that other venues had been available to register to vote, including in-person at an elections office or by mail.

 “With the public sounding the alarm, the Secretary of State decided to implement a half measure,” Walker wrote.
 “She hastily and briefly extended the registration period and ordered Florida’s supervisors of election to accept applications submitted by the Secretary’s new ‘book closing’ deadline.”